L'Trimm: Life after L'Trimm

 Bunny D became a nurse working in the fields of geriatrics, labor and delivery, and special needs children and adults.
-She has four children and was married to La Kidd from Philadelphia's Tuff Crew, whom she met while touring together, which released the 1989 hit "My Parta Town."
-Bunny is also writing a series of children's books and is designing a clothing line.
+She has four children and was married to La Kidd from Philadelphia's Tuff Crew, whom she met while touring together.
+Tuff Crew released the 1989 hit "My Parta Town."

 After a few years of hosting events in Miami's burgeoning music, arts, fashion, and club scenes in South Beach, Lady Tigra moved back to New York City, where she managed nightclubs.
-In 2008, she moved to Los Angeles and released her first solo project, Please Mr. Boombox (which featured a guest track by MC Lyte), to great critical review, and leading to popular site at the time, MySpace, putting the first track on their sign-in page as video of the month.
-Tigra wrote and performed the jingle on the Pinkberry website and appeared on the Nickelodeon children's show Yo Gabba Gabba, where she performed Debbie Deb's "When I Hear Music."
+In 2008, she moved to Los Angeles and released her first solo project, Please Mr. Boombox (which featured a guest track by MC Lyte), to great critical review; this led to MySpace putting the first track on their sign-in page as video of the month.
+Tigra wrote and performed the jingle on the Pinkberry website and appeared on Nickelodeon children's show Yo Gabba Gabba!, where she performed Debbie Deb's "When I Hear Music."
 In 2010, she collaborated with writer/director J.B.
-Ghuhman Jr. and music producer Yeti Beats on the soundtrack of the award-winning movie Spork, which incorporated many references to 1990s pop culture.
+Ghuhman Jr. and music producer Yeti Beats on the soundtrack of movie Spork, which incorporated many references to 1990s pop culture.

-In 2016, Lady Tigra appeared in the American documentary film 808.

-In 2018, Tigra appeared in the first episode of the second season of the Peabody Award-winning Netflix docuseries "Hip-Hop Evolution, The Southern Way."
-Alongside acts such as Uncle Luke, Disco Rick, Trick Daddy, Brother Marquis, Mr. Mixx, The Geto Boys, and UGK.
+In 2016, Lady Tigra appeared in American documentary film 808.
+In 2018, Tigra appeared in the first episode of the second season of Peabody Award-winning Netflix docuseries Hip-Hop Evolution, "The Southern Way," alongside acts such as Uncle Luke, Disco Rick, Trick Daddy, Brother Marquis, Mr. Mixx, the Geto Boys, and UGK.

-In 2019, Lady Tigra began a collaboration with Spencer Nezey (Her Majesty and the Wolves, Jupiter Rising) called Tigra & Spencer, releasing their first single, "Can't Walk Away" in December of the same year.

-Lady Tigra remains active in New York, Miami, and LA's underground music, fashion, DJ, art, and club scenes.

-Bunny guest appeared on the Tigra and SPNCR EP called "Black Rice" in 2025.
-The single, called Guillotine, marked the return of the duo to the music scene.
+In 2019, Lady Tigra began a collaboration with Spencer Nezey (Her Majesty and the Wolves, Jupiter Rising) called Tigra & Spencer, releasing their first single, "Can't Walk Away," in December of the same year.
+Lady Tigra remains active in New York, Miami, and Los Angeles's underground music, fashion, DJ, art, and club scenes.
+Bunny guest appeared on the Tigra and SPNCR EP Black Rice in 2025.
+The single, "Guillotine," marked the return of the duo to the music scene.

-In 2019, L'Trimm appeared in the Boogaloo Shrimp documentary, a film about Michael Chambers, the American dancer and actor known as "Boogaloo Shrimp."
-Michael is most renowned for his role as "Turbo" in the 1984 cult movie Breakin’ and its sequel Breakin' 2: Electric Boogaloo.
+In 2019, L'Trimm appeared in Boogaloo Shrimp documentary, a film about Michael Chambers, American dancer and actor known as "Boogaloo Shrimp."
+Chambers is most renowned for his role as "Turbo" in 1984 cult movie Breakin and its sequel Breakin' 2: Electric Boogaloo.

-In 2020, L'Trimm's song "Cars with the Boom" went viral on the social media app TikTok.
-On June 3, the compilation album Cars That Go Boom was released.
+In 2020, L'Trimm's song "Cars with the Boom" went viral on social media app TikTok.
+On June 3, compilation album Cars That Go Boom was released.